 Ingredients Needed

-• Brown or White Rice Crisps: For truly healthier scotcheroos, it would be best to use brown rice crisps instead of classic Rice Krispies.
+• Brown or White Rice Crisps: Just like with my Healthy Crunch Bars I use brown rice crisps instead of classic Rice Krispies.
 Brown rice crisps are generally organic, have less sugar, and are not as refined as white rice crisps.

 • Honey: Honey is a natural sweetener and the texture helps these scotcheroos stick together!